 Muscle atrophy – decreasing muscle mass can lead to impaired mobility and balance

 Kyphosis and an increased anteroposterior diameter of the thoracic cage can lead to a loss of intra-thoracic volume and thoracic cage compliance.

 Frailty is defined as a clinically recognisable state of vulnerability due to ageing associated decline in reserve and function in multiple physiologic systems.(8)

 Frailty leads to decreased mobility and deconditioning, increasing the risk of falls and injury.

 Frail patients with poor functional status and multiple comorbidities have worse outcomes after trauma.
 Pre-existing nutritional deficits may also play a role.

 Prolonged immobilisation will impact more significantly on the older patient.
 Active strategies to prevent deconditioning and pressure injuries will be required.

-As part of secondary survey as detailed history and examination should be performed.
-A variance in story, physical signs or delay in treatment could be indicators of elder abuse having occurred.
+As part of the secondary survey a detailed history and examination should be performed.
+A variance in history, physical signs or delay in seeking treatment could be indicators of elder abuse.
 This should prompt further investigation and reporting.